dappernarwhalstudios/my-daily-dad-joke-landing-page/_pages/faq.md

 ---

 ### ⏰ Can I schedule when I get the joke?
 Yes!
-Head to the Settings tab in the app to pick a time that works best for you.
+Head to the Preferences tab in the app to pick a time that works best for you.
 You’ll get your daily dad joke like clockwork.

 ---